 Popping out of the belly button is caused by changes during pregnancy which cannot be controlled.
-Your navel may pop out during the first or second pregnancy, or it may never become an outie.
+Your navel in pregnancy may pop out if it’s your first or second pregnancy, or it may never become an outie.

 Issues That Can Arise Due to an Outie